 Are you are looking for a career in management?
-Do you want to understand the senior management team.
-Do you want to start you own business but need more knowledge about business?
+Do you want to understand the senior management team?
+Do you want to start you own business but need more knowledge about business or career development?

 Do you watch The Apprentice (BBC TV) and think you could do better than the candidates?